 The film reaches a puzzling ending where almost all of the characters – both their older and younger selves – meet on a beach.
 This we take to be something happening on a surrealistic level where it becomes apparent that this is some type of Christian reuniting in the afterlife.
 The odd thing about The Tree of Life is that with its questions and allegories about sin, grace, innocence and hope in the resurrection, even the opening quote from The Book of Job, it may well be the most overtly Christian and religious film of the year – yet at the same time, one that will almost certainly go over the heads of and be celebrated by mainstream critics as opposed to the church masses that flocked to and made The Passion of the Christ (2004) a hit a few years ago.

 The Tree of Life was nominated for a host of critical awards, including for Best Picture and Best Director for Terrence Malick at the 2011 Academy Awards.

 Since his return to filmmaking, Terrence Malick has as of the 2010s burst into an explosion of hyperactivity as though determined to make up for his long absence.
-His next film was To the Wonder (2012), which, along with The Tree of Life and Knight of Cups (2015), forms a loose trio of autobiographical films, followed by Song to Song (2017).
+His next film was To the Wonder (2012), which, along with The Tree of Life and Knight of Cups (2015), forms a loose trio of autobiographical films.
 Malick returned to matters concerning the life and death of the universe with the documentary Voyage of Time (2016).
 This was followed by the dramatic Song to Song (2017) set around the Austin Musical Festival and A Hidden Life (2019) about a conscientious objector during World War II.

 (Winner for Best Film in this site’s Top 10 Films of 2011 list.
 Winner for Best Director (Terrence Malick), Nominee for Best Actress (Jessica Chastain) and Best Cinematography at this site’s Best of 2011 Awards).